-Many visitors indicate the crowds are usually manageable even when there are a lot of people in the building.
-If you don’t mind being around people, you might want to come at a time when the Pantheon is looking its best.
+According to online reviews, many visitors indicate the crowds are usually manageable even when there are a lot of people in the building.

 Pantheon Rome Tickets

-NOTE: The Italian Culture Minister has announced a €2/person fee for entry that was planned to go into effect in May 2018, but as of May, this fee is still not being charged.
+NOTE: The Italian Culture Minister had announced a €2/person fee for entry that was planned to go into effect in May 2018, but this fee is not likely to be implemented anytime soon.

 What to Expect